ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdwps/readme_rdwps-datamart_en.md

 NOTE: ALL HOURS ARE IN UTC.

-The files have the following nomenclature:
+The files have the following nomenclature :

 CMC_rdwps_domain_Variable_LevelType_level_latlondddxddd_YYYYMMDDHH_Phhh.grib2

-where:
+where :

-* __CMC__ : constant string indicating that the data is from the Canadian Meteorological Centre
+* __CMC__ : Constant string indicating that the data is from the Canadian Meteorological Centre
-* __rdwps__ : constant string indicating that the data is from the Regional Deterministic Wave Prediction System
+* __rdwps__ : Constant string indicating that the data is from the Regional Deterministic Wave Prediction System
-* __domain__ : constant string indicating which domain that the data is from
+* __domain__ : Constant string indicating which domain that the data is from
 * __Variable__ : Variable type included in this file.
 * __LevelType__ : Level type.
 * __Level__ : Level value.
-* __latlondddxddd__ : constant string indicating that the projection used is lat/long at ddd x ddd degrees resolution
+* __latlondddxddd__ : Constant string indicating that the projection used is lat/long at ddd x ddd degrees resolution
 * __YYYYMMDD__ : Year, month and day of the beginning of the forecast.
 * __HH__ : UTC run time [00, 06, 12, 18]
 * __Phhh__ : P is a constant character. hhh is the forecast hour [000, 001, 002, ..., 048]
-* __grib2__ : constant string indicating the GRIB2 format is used
+* __grib2__ : Constant string indicating the GRIB2 format is used

-Example of file name:
+Example of file name :

 CMC_rdwps_lake-ontario_HTSGW_SFC_0_latlon0.0090x0.0124_2012032106_P042.grib2

 This file originates from the Canadian Meteorological Center (CMC) and contains the data of the Regional Deterministic Wave Prediction System.
 The data in the file start on March 21th 2012 at 06Z (2012032106).
 It contains the significant wave height (HTSGW) for Lake Ontario at the surface (SFC_0) on a lat/long grid at 0.0090 degree x 0.0124 degree resolution for the forecast hour 042 (P042) in GRIB2 format (.grib2).

 ## Levels

-Levels that may be applicable to a given parameter are:
+Levels that may be applicable to a given parameter are :

-* surface
+* Surface
-* fixed height above ground
+* Fixed height above ground
-* mean sea level
+* Mean sea level

 ## List of variables